This past year has proven politically historic and unprecedented. In this year alone, we witnessed:

 - Inflation, which saw sharp increases during the current administration.

-- Immigration, which has expanded beyond the southwest border and includes a reported11 million unauthorized immigrants.
+- Immigration, which has expanded beyond the southwest border and includes a reported 11 million unauthorized immigrants.

 - Global conflict, which is changing in nature, increasingly includes more regions of the world and diverges from the more intense worries about what’s happening at our own front door.

-Campaigning is different from governing.
-How lawmakers, advisors and public administrators execute policy on these, and a myriad of other issues such as health and energy independence, will ultimately determine our future.
-It now comes down to the principles of public administration: economy, effectiveness, efficiency and equitable implementation.
+But campaigning is different from governing.
+How lawmakers, advisors and public administrators execute policy on these, and a myriad of other issues such as healthcare will ultimately determine our future.

-Guiding the way will be our next president, an unabashedly candid, unconventional and direct leader who has a major undertaking ahead, particularly as we look to him to manage — and unite — the nation.
+Guiding the way will be our next president, an unabashedly unconventional leader who has a major job ahead, particularly as we look to him to manage — and unite — the nation.
 Policy is important.
 How the policies are implemented, and the people who make it happen, matter just as much.
 And, career civil servants will play a key role, whether that role is contracted or expanded.
+It now comes down to the principles of public administration; economy, effectiveness, efficiency and equitable implementation

 Supporting Civil Service, the President and All Americans